zendesk/racecar/README.md

 # Racecar

-Introducing Racecar, your friendly and easy-to-approach Kafka consumer framework!
+Racecar is a friendly and easy-to-approach Kafka consumer framework.
+It allows you to write small applications that process messages stored in Kafka topics while optionally integrating with your Rails models.

-Using [ruby-kafka](https://github.com/zendesk/ruby-kafka) directly can be a challenge: it's a flexible library with lots of knobs and options.
+The framework is based on [ruby-kafka](https://github.com/zendesk/ruby-kafka), which, when used directly, can be a challenge: it's a flexible library with lots of knobs and options.
 Most users don't need that level of flexibility, though.
-Racecar provides a simple and intuitive way to build and configure Kafka consumers that optionally integrates seamlessly with Rails.
+Racecar provides a simple and intuitive way to build and configure Kafka consumers.

 ## Table of content